 permitted to take that examination provided that no student has already

-completed the exam and left the room; in addition, the student must complete
+completed the test and left the room; in addition, the student must complete

-the exam and turn it in by the designated end time of the examination.
+the exam and turn it in by the designated end time for that examination.

 During an examination, the student may not listen to any playback device,